Selling Multiple Complements with Packaging Costs: Introduction

-With the proposed representation of the seller's cost at hand, we search for a socially efficient allocation, and the immediate question is whether a Walrasian equilibrium exists.
-First, we generalize a classical result by \cite{Bikhchandani1997} and \cite{Bikhchandani2002} on the existence of a competitive equilibrium, which requires a novel proof strategy due to the generality of the framework.
-In contrast, the existing works address an exchange economy and a seller with zero costs, respectively.\footnote{The model by \cite{Bikhchandani1997} can be straightforwardly extended to costs that are additive between items, but these do not admit preferences over the partitioning of supply between buyers.} We show that our preference structure can be embedded in the social welfare maximization problem and its linear programming relaxation.
+The market objective is to find a socially efficient bundling of the seller's supply and assignment of bundles to buyers.
+For buyers, we allow substitute trade-offs between any bundles, thus also allowing complements.
+If a buyer is assigned a collection of bundles, their value corresponds to its value-maximal matching to fictitious unit-demand agents, where each unit-demand agent is matched with at most one bundle.

-However, this poses the additional challenge of characterizing the pricing function, which is non-trivial and involves a dual formulation of the preference structure.
-Our characterization reveals that the pricing function is anonymous and linear in packages,\footnote{Under package-linear pricing, the same price applies to identical packages, and the price of a collection of several packages equals the sum of prices of the packages contained in the collection.
-A package-linear pricing function is non-linear in items, i.e.,~the price of a package may be different from the sum of prices of the contained items.} ensuring fairness, and reflects the interdependencies of incremental costs, guaranteeing transparency in pricing.
-The characterization of the pricing function is crucial in arguing that those prices indeed support a Walrasian equilibrium allocation and in proving the equivalence between the integrality of solutions to the linear program and the existence of a Walrasian equilibrium.
+For our first set of results, we construct the social welfare maximization problem embedding the graph structure that is part of the seller's partition preferences into an integer program.
+We characterize dual prices and show that they satisfy the desired properties of uniformity, anonymity, and linearity in packages.\footnote{Under package-linear pricing, the same price applies to identical packages, and the price of a collection of several packages equals the sum of prices of the packages contained in the collection.
+A package-linear pricing function is non-linear in items, i.e.,~the price of a package need not be the sum of prices of the contained items.} We prove that this pricing function supports a competitive equilibrium and that the integrality of a solution to the linear relaxation of the social welfare maximization problem is equivalent to the existence of competitive equilibria.
+The classical results of \citet{Bikhchandani1997} and \citet{Bikhchandani2002} are not applicable because our seller's cost function depends on the entire partition sold.
+Thus, the buyers' values and the seller's costs must be considered separately, in contrast to, e.g.,~simply additive costs between items.
+To embed the graph structure into the social welfare maximization problem, we provide an algorithm that represents the graph's characteristic function, which uniquely maps supply partitions to their associated costs.
+For complete graphs, we derive a closed-form expression of the characteristic function.